Humbled on the Summit of Cotopaxi

 We soon came to a high ridge and then continued to climb similar sections of rock.
 I started to relax and enjoy it.
 It was beautiful up there.
 As we neared the summit, we came to a section called “Pasa De La Muerte,” aka “Step of Death.”
 I was a little stressed about this going into it, but it looks scarier on the video than it actually was.
 It will make your butt cheeks pucker if you have any fear of heights, but there were plenty of handholds.
 It was actually a lot of fun.

 We continued to make our way up to the summit and entered the clouds.
 The weather on Rucu can be unpredictable.
 Fortunately for us, the weather at the summit was cloudy but otherwise benign.
 We had some snacks, and I fed a hawk that was up there waiting for his share of the snacks.
-We were back at the trailhead 90 minutes later.
+We caught a glimpse of Cotopaxi on our way back to the trailhead 90 minutes later.
 Check the box, my first day of acclimatization was done!

 Day 2: More Acclimatization on Guagua PichinchaBreakfast at 7am and off to the summit of another peak.
 Once again, we made the long commute across Quito and headed up into the mountains.
 This time we were heading to another peak located along the same crater as Rucu Pichincha, called Guagua Pichincha (pronounced “Wawa”) at an elevation of 15,696′.
 It’s a very short hike to the summit and you start at high elevation.